mhenrixon/sidekiq-unique-jobs/README.md

 SidekiqUniqueJobs.config.reaper #=> :ruby
 ```

 If using the orphans cleanup process it is critical to be aware of the following.
 The `:ruby` job is much slower but the `:lua` job locks redis while executing.
 While doing intense processing it is best to avoid locking redis with a lua script.
-There for the batch size (controlled by the `reaper_count` setting) needs to be reduced.
+Therefore the batch size (controlled by the `reaper_count` setting) needs to be reduced.

 In my benchmarks deleting 1000 orphaned locks with lua performs around 65% faster than deleting 1000 keys in ruby.